 - High amounts of Regrind

 The usage of regrind must be restricted, particularly when making use of heat-sensitive resins like Pvc material.
-Regrind resin is likely to take in heat within the barrel at a less quickly speed when compared with virgin, because of the unnatural surface types and bigger dimensions of the regrind flakes.
+Regrind resin is likely to take in heat within the barrel at a less quick speed when compared with virgin, because of the unnatural surface types and bigger dimensions of the regrind flakes.

 Restriction regrind is a maximum of 4.5 or 11%.

-Should the injection volume not so big (below 20% of barrel size) it might want zero regrind in any way.
+Should the injection volume not be so big (below 20% of barrel size) it might want zero regrind in any way.

-A possible solution would be to commence with almost all virgin and little by little increase regrind usage ,the regrind at 2% steps till burning takes place.
+A possible solution would be to commence with almost all virgin and little by little increase regrind usage, the regrind at 2% steps till burning takes place.

-Subsequently decrease back 2% measure and make use of the resultant proportion for long run production.
+Subsequently, decrease back 2% measure and make use of the resultant proportion for long-run production.